 “Other factors such as food availability or reproductive behaviours, can also modulate an individual's susceptibility to parasites, further complicating the dynamics of parasitism (Moore & Wilson, 2002).
 Finally extrinsic mechanisms such as habitat modification, fire, and rainfall can facilitate the abundance of ectoparasites, and in some cases facilitate disease prevalence associated with ectoparasites (Berger et al., 2014; Diuk-Wasser, Vanacker, & Fernandez, 2021; Gallagher et al., 2022).”

 Lines 40-42: Is there substantial evidence that differences in immune function actually prevent ectoparasitism?
 To my knowledge, there aren't many and the overall story for this is quite tentative.
 Response: We have reworded to fit the reviewers point.
-There are experimental studies that have shown support for this hypothesis but meta-analytic approaches (Roberts et al., 2004) showed that this was highly species specific in reptiles.
+There are experimental studies that have shown support for this hypothesis but meta-analytic approaches (Roberts et al., 2004) showed that this was highly species-specific in reptiles.

 “In reptilian hosts, experimental manipulations have shown support for the ICHH, where testosterone reduces immunocompetence and increases the incidence or severity of parasitism (Olsson et al., 2000; Megía-Palma et al., 2021).
 However meta-analytic work has shown support for this in reptiles is species specific (Roberts, Buchanan, & Evans, 2004).”